Instalments UK & International

 International students will not be supplied with a paper copy

 The Still Life Course is a Certificate Course

-Most courses have their own dedicated Tutor.
+Each courses has its own dedicated Tutor.
 The tutor keeps the course up to date and relevant to today's students.
 They are available to the individual student for advice and encouragement.
 Each course has regular exercises and assignments that are constructed in such a way as to give the student the opportunity to practice the techniques learnt on the course and to test themselves as they go along.
-The student is encouraged to submit the assignment work to the college for the tutor to critique.
+Students are encouraged to submit the assignment work to the college for the tutor to critique.

-The student's work will be returned together with the tutor's personal critique.
 On many courses the assignment work may be suitable for inclusion in a student's Portfolio of Work that could be very useful later.
-The college will use the assignments submitted as the basis for any award of a letter, certificate or diploma.
+The college will use the assignments submitted as the basis for your award of a certificate.

 |Media: Equipment used||Subject: Areas covered||Techniques: Skills developed|

 Click the download button below to view a pdf sample course page which will open in a new tab.
 Alternatively right click and save the file.
 Please be patient for it to load.

 Below are a few images from the course.